 Research is a recursive process.
-You may find that during your research or writing that a particular area needs more research and that is okay.
+You may find during your research or writing that a particular area needs more research and that is okay.

 Feel comfortable asking for help.
 Faculty members and reference librarians are useful resources.